Routing

 user: [string]

-An array where each item represents an email address.
-This rule will take effect when the source user matches any of the email addresses in the array.
+An array, where each item is an email address.
+The rule takes effect when an item matches the source user.

 vlessRoute: number | string

-For VLESS inbounds, the client is allowed to modify the 7th and 8th bytes of the configured UUID to any value.
-The server-side routing system uses these two bytes as vlessRoute data, allowing users to customize server-side routing behavior without changing any external fields.
+VLESS inbound allows the client to modify the 7th and 8th bytes of the configured UUID to any bytes.
+The server routing will use this as vlessRoute data, allowing users to customize parts of the server routing based on needs without changing any external fields.

 --------------↓↓↓↓------------------